 Vertically Integrated Utility Case Study

-In 2017, a large, vertically integrated utility with multiple natural gas LDCs used this ScottMadden approach to perform a gas efficiency study.
+In 2017, a large, vertically integrated utility with multiple natural gas local distribution companies used this approach developed by our consultants to perform a gas efficiency study.
 The teams, comprised of representatives from each of the LDCs and central functional area management, achieved the following:

 - Identified saving opportunity of more than 10% – all based on associated changes to workload volumes and efficiency through process and technology changes